 Raise a Pint to Fall

-There are nearly 20 local craft breweries in the area – and more are on the way – where you can toast all of autumn’s splendor.
-Find them by following the Wilmington Ale Trail.
-It includes a stop at Wilmington Brewing Company, where you can try Pretty Pumpkin Ale, made with pumpkin pies from Apple Annie’s Bake Shop.
+There are more than 20 local craft breweries in the area where you can toast all of autumn’s splendor.
+Follow the Wilmington Ale Trail and stop at Wilmington Brewing Company to try the Pretty Pumpkin Ale made with pumpkin pies from Apple Annie’s Bake Shop.
 If beer isn’t for you, try craft cocktail options at hotspots like Ocean Grill & Tiki Bar, which overlooks the Atlantic Ocean, while Cloud 9’s drinks mix well with its sweeping views of the river and downtown.

 This article was produced in partnership with Wilmington and Beaches CVB.
 All photos courtesy of Wilmington and Beaches CVB.